svsdesign/generative-audio-v0/README.md

    **Enhanced Method (v1):**

     ```bash
-    python audio_from_data_v1.py --wave-type sine --file-name output_sine.wav
+    python audio_from_data_v1.py --wave-type sine
-    python audio_from_data_v1.py --wave-type sawtooth --file-name output_sawtooth.wav
+    python audio_from_data_v1.py --wave-type sawtooth
-    python audio_from_data_v1.py --wave-type square --file-name output_square.wav
+    python audio_from_data_v1.py --wave-type square
-    python audio_from_data_v1.py --wave-type triangle --file-name output_triangle.wav
+    python audio_from_data_v1.py --wave-type triangle
-    python audio_from_data_v1.py --wave-type additive --file-name output_additive.wav
+    python audio_from_data_v1.py --wave-type additive
-    python audio_from_data_v1.py --wave-type subtractive --file-name output_subtractive.wav
+    python audio_from_data_v1.py --wave-type subtractive
     ```

    This script creates a WAV file based on the extracted visual data using advanced synthesis techniques.
 It supports multiple waveform types and synthesis methods, which can be selected via command-line arguments.
-The `--file-name` argument allows you to specify the output filename.
+You can also specify the output filename using the `--file-name` argument.
 The `video_duration` field from the JSON file is used to ensure that the length of the audio file corresponds to the length of the video.

 ### Code